AdaptiveCity/deepdish/README.md

 recommended because it comes pre-installed with docker for Raspberry Pi.

+The script `build-rpi-tflite-armv7.sh` can be used to crosscompile the docker image for Raspberry Pi from a much faster workstation, if you want to build it yourself.

 ## Overview

 The Raspberry Pi and camera have been mounted into a custom housing as below: